|

 signed during bidding process cannot be traded or

-dropped until the conclusion of the season (post-Super
+dropped until the conclusion of the season

 9) At

-the conclusion of Free Agent bidding, all players signed will have
+the conclusion of Free Agent bidding, all players signed

-originally included in the game.
+salary that was originally included in the game.

 Weekly Schedule/Procedure